vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_add_username_password.html.md

 &lt;/RelativeLayout&gt;
 </pre>

 The Username has id 'username' & the text is rendered from the string 'lbl_username'.
 The input field has id 'fld_username' & the hint is rendered from string 'lbl_enter_username'.
-We need to add the strings entry too.
+Hint is Android's equivalent of placeholder text, shown only when the input field is empty.
+We need to add the string entries too.

 `res/values/strings.xml`